ADBeta/TeFiEd/README.md

 Remove or delete line from the vector.
 Returns error status.
 `file.removeLine(size_t line);`

+This finds the first instance of a string inside the vector and return its line
+index number.
+Returns 0 if no match is found.
+`file.findFirst(std::string search);`

+This finds the first, then next instance of a string on subsequent calls.
+Returns 0 when no match is found, and resets to start of the vector when the
+search string is different.
+`file.findNext(std::string search);`

 ## TODO
 * Add checksum function, to detect changes to the file, and to output